Dijamant: Brands

-First margarine for spreading, was produced in the domestic market, in the distant 1980, it was a Dobro Jutro, a favorite product of many generations of consumers.
-Over time, the Dobro Jutro grown in line of the spreading margarine which now make up Dobro Jutro Dairy, Diet Dobro Jutro, Dobro Jutro Light and Dobro Jutro with butter.
-The natural source of essential fatty acids and vitamins, and the absence of cholesterol and trans fatty acids constitute Dobro Jutro margarine, nutritious, highly valuable food.
+The first spreadable margarine under the Dobro Jutro brand was introduced to the domestic market in 1980.
+Over time, the range expanded to include several variants, such as Dobro Jutro Dairy, Diet Dobro Jutro, Dobro Jutro Light, and Dobro Jutro with butter.
+The products are formulated to provide essential fatty acids and vitamins, and are marketed as free from cholesterol and trans fatty acids.